 What is the policy on late assignments?

-Students are automatically given a penalty-free 48 hour extension on all assignments.
+Students are granted a short grace period where we will accept late submissions without penalty.
 Read our course late policy for the details.

 What is the assignment collaboration policy?

 Since this is essentially a beginning writing course, but writing code instead of essays, our policy is that assignments are written individually (no partners/groups).
 Later CS courses may incorporate team-based projects, and we strongly believe in the value of that—but after programmers have developed their individual skills in the fundamentals.
 Please review the CS106B Honor Code policy for guidelines specific to this course (i.e., do not assume that what is ok in other classes is necessarily ok in this one).

 How can we get help on our assignments?

 Ask on our online discussion forum, bring questions to "Lair" helper hours, and/or attend office hours.
 Lair helper hours run 7-11pm Monday through Thurday.
 The forum is open 24/7 for discussion with your peers, and quick (though not 24/7, we do sleep!) answers from course staff.
 The instructors and head CA are available to answer questions after lecture and in weekly office hours.

 How are assignments evaluated?